 —Jeremy Allaire, Circle CEO

-To help businesses adopt digital dollars for their corporate treasury operations, Circle offers a suite of products.
+To help businesses adopt dollar stablecoins for their corporate treasury operations, Circle offers a suite of products.

-The Circle Account is the starting point for businesses that want to implement USDC into their operations.
+The Circle Account is the starting point for businesses that want to implement USDC into their corporate treasury management operations.

 A Circle Account is essentially a digital dollar bank account that allows you to seamlessly convert US dollars into digital dollars (and vice versa) and enables you to make and accept payments in both USDC and connect bank to bank accounts in 80+ countries.